tobygrice/algorithms.md/Chapter 02 - Algorithm Analysis.md

 	- $Θ(f(n)) · Θ(g(n)) → Θ(f(n) · g(n))$

 ### Logarithms
 Logarithms arise in any process where things are repeatedly halved.
+When you see a problem where the number of elements in the problem space gets halved each time, that will likely be a $O(\log N)$ runtime.
 The base of the logarithm has no real impact on the growth rate.
 Logarithms cut any function down to size: $\log{n^2} = O(\log (n))$